 Troubleshooting environmental issues with Performance Analysis dashboards

-Create analysis projects with the Performance Analysis (PerfStack™) dashboard.
-Analysis projects visually correlate time series data, both historical and current, from multiple SolarWinds products and entity types in a single view.
-This allows you to:
+Create troubleshooting projects with the Performance Analysis (PerfStack™) dashboard.
+Troubleshooting projects visually correlate time series data from multiple SolarWinds products and entity types in a single view.
+This allows you to

 Drag and drop performance metrics, events, and log data from multiple device types to a chart to perform deep analysis of what was going on in your environment when the issue occurred, including real-time polling for issues you're experiencing now.
 You can mix and match metrics from data collected across multiple SolarWinds products for both broad and in-depth insight to your infrastructure.